heyjva/support/content/src/cloud/nabu-casa-account/change-account-details.md

 ## How can I change the email address for my account?

 You can change your email address on our [account page](https://account.nabucasa.com/).

-## How can I transfer the Nabu Casa subscription to another person?

-There is not a way to transfer the subscription from one account to another.
-Please contact our support if you need help canceling a subscription.